 So when should you prune and when should you leave them?

-Note: Always, ALWAYS use clean, sharp shears or knives to remove leaves.
+Note: Always, ALWAYS use clean, sharp pruning shears or knives to remove leaves.

 Dirty tools can spread fungus, bacteria, and other nasty stuff to your plants and dull tools can crush the stems, which only makes matters worse.